Friday, May 8, 2009

 Silence these voices to numb serenity.

-But the next time you place your malicious feet
+But when you next place your venomous feet

-As you fade gently into the heart of slow despair.
+As you fade gently into the heart with slow despair.

 Saturday, February 14, 2009